GyulyVGC/sniffnet/README.md

   <br>

+  Sniffnet supports more than 6000 services, including common upper layer protocols, trojans, and worms.

-  Application layer protocols are inferred from the transport port numbers, following the convention maintained by [IANA](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml).
+  Network services are inferred from the transport protocol and port number, following the convention maintained by [IANA](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml).

   Please, remember that this is just a convention: